findonflow/find/market.md

 An user can add a blind bid to an name that is not in an active auction

+A user can increase his bid on an auction

+A user can fullfill an auction that has ended
+A owner can fullfill an auction that has ended

 ## I had this in but we remove it